kevinferrare/arduino-st4/README.md

   * An optocoupler (I used the TLP521-4).
   * A RJ12 socket.
   * A RJ12 straight cable.
+  * A bunch of 100 Ohm resistors to protect the optocoupler leds (it works without those as well)

 The connection between the components is as below: